Dorif/fragalyseqt/README.md

 ## What features are planned for FragalyseQt?

-Well, first of all - HID file support (working on it) and sizing (a bit more complex part of work).
+Well, first of all - sizing (a bit laborous work).
 In future I plan to add bining support to allow automated genotyping usin FragalyseQt.

 ## How can I support you?

 You may either provide run files from machines I haven't tested FragalyseQt with, provide patches or support me financially.
-Either case, contact me by email ( dorif11 AT gmail DOT com ),Telegram ( t.me/nurgle ) or here, at GitHub.
+Either case, contact me by email ( dorif11 AT gmail DOT com ), Telegram ( t.me/nurgle ) or here, at GitHub.
 Every help is important!

 ## What's the license of FragalyseQt?